 Another category of country that might be expected to make peculiar choices is that of oil countries.
-This category of countries has been shown to be associated with unequal income distribution, and mostly poor growth and poor basic HD in relation to a country's resources, possibly owing to various manifestations of the "Dutch Disease" (see Ranis and Mahmood 1992; also Auty 2001).
-This is indeed confirmed by the quite large numbers of oil countries in the low category (four out of 13), with only two (Oman and Libya) in the high category.
+This category of countries has been shown to be associated with unequal income distribution, and mostly poor growth and poor basic HD in relation to a country's resources, possibly owing to various manifestations of the "Dutch Disease" (See Ranis and Mahmood 1992, also Auty 2001).
+This is indeed confirmed by the large numbers in the low category (four out of thirteen) with only two (Oman and Libya) in the high category.
 Countries in the low category include Algeria, Angola, Nigeria and Yemen.
 Although these countries show quite high levels of imbalance, no systematic pattern emerges.

-Turning to the transition countries, there is generally good performance, with six showing high, 13 medium, and none low performances.
-Only two of the 19 show political deficiency.
+Turning to the transition countries, there is generally good performance, with six showing high, thirteen medium, and no low performances.
+Only two of the nineteen show political deficiency.

-It is interesting to explore the extent to which high performance according to our indicators is correlated with high levels of overall "satisfaction with life" on the basis of a 0-10 ladder scale (see Table 7.6).6 In fact, we find no evidence of a systematic relationship.
-In both the top and middle third of countries in terms of satisfaction with life, one quarter are classified as high, just over two thirds as medium, and just 6% fall into the low category.
-In the bottom third of countries, 37.5% are in the high category, half in the medium category and 12.5% in the low category.
+It is interesting to explore the extent to which high performance according to our indicators is correlated with high levels of overall "satisfaction with life" on the basis of a 0-10 ladder scale (see Table 5).
+In fact, we find no evidence of a systematic relationship.
+In both the top and middle third of countries in terms of satisfaction with life, one quarter are classified as high, just over two thirds as medium, and just 6% fall in the low category.
+In the bottom third of countries 37.5% are in the high category, half in the medium category and 12.5% in the low category.
 The countries with the lowest life satisfaction have more representatives in the high category and more in the low category than the top two-thirds of countries.
 Nor does there appear to be anything systematic about the particular dimension on which countries perform well or poorly in relation to overall life satisfaction.
-This contrasts with our earlier work, which showed a quite high and significant correlation across countries between life satisfaction and HDI ranking.
-Bringing in the broader dimensions of HD does not increase this correlation, as one might expect, but rather seems to reduce it.
+This contrasts with our earlier work which showed a quite high and significant correlation across countries between life satisfaction and HDI ranking.

-&lt;sup>6 The data come from the World Database of Happiness and are primarily based on World Values Surveys from 1995 to 2005 in which respondents were asked to rate their satisfaction with "your life as a whole".
+6 The data come from the World Database of Happiness and is primarily based on World Values Surveys from 1995 to 2005 in which respondents were asked to rate their satisfaction with 'your life as a whole'.